 NAPLAN continues to evolve.
-2022 saw the School undertake, for the first time, NAPLAN in its online format.
-Considerable work was done to ensure that the School was ready to facilitate the move to online NAPLAN.
-In 2023, NAPLAN has been mandated to occur early within the school year.
-The School has worked, and continues to work, to ensure students and teachers are familiarised with the NAPLAN online environment and that the IT facilities are in place to meet the demand of the testing regime.
+NAPLAN has been mandated to occur early in the school year.
+The School has worked, and continues to work, to ensure students and teachers are familiarised with the NAPLAN online environment and that information technology facilities are in place to meet the demand of the testing regime.